gbrsoos/8WeekSQLChallenge/Week3-Foodie_Fi/B. Data Analysis Questions.md

 | pro monthly    | 325             | 12.26            |

 ### Question 7: What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?
+The tricky part in this question is the identification of the most recent purchase (which is the one being active at `2020-12-31`).
+To do this, I used the `LEAD()` function, which puts `NULL` to the latest purchase for each `customer_id`.
+Thus I could identify the latest purcahses in the CTE, and I just assembled the required output in the outer query.

 ```sql
 WITH status_cte AS(